Ukraine's farm minister tenders resignation over corruption allegations

-KYIV - Ukraine’s agriculture minister tendered his resignation on April 25 as he faces criminal allegations for involvement in an illegal acquisition of state-owned land worth US$7 million (S$9.5 million).
+KYIV - Ukraine's agriculture minister tendered his resignation on Thursday as he faces criminal allegations for involvement in an illegal acquisition of state-owned land worth $7 million.

 Mykola Solsky, 44, has been at the centre of Ukraine's effort to keep its grain industry going as Russia's full-scale invasion has blocked Black Sea export routes, strewn fields with landmines and seen farmland occupied.